Maxwell Sno-Park

 Pit toilet at trailhead: Yes

-Trail allows: Dogs on leash only, snowshoeing, cross-country skiing
+Trail allows: Dogs on leash only, snowshoeing, cross-country skiing, overnight stay in shelters (first come first served)

-Approximate hike time: 3 hours 10 minutes w/ an average pace of 2.3 mph
+Approximate hike time: 4 hours 3 minutes w/ an average pace of 1.8 mph (the entire loop)

 Difficulty: Moderate